wearefine/fae/docs/index.md

 | image			| Fae::Image |
 | file			| Fae::File |

-The page generatator scaffolds a page into Fae's content blocks system.
+The page generator scaffolds a page into Fae's content blocks system.
 More on that later, for now here's what it does:

 - creates or adds to `app/controllers/admin/content_blocks_controller.rb`
 - creates a `#{page_name}_page.rb` model